akshitagupta15june/Face-X/Video-Face-Recognition/README.md

 # Video Face Recognition

-What if you could know whether a person is present in a video or not without seeing the video.
+What if you could know whether a person is present in a video or not, without seeing the video.
 That is exactly what's done here.

 The only libraries used here are OpenCV and Sci-Kit Learn.
 Streamlit is used to make a GUI.